- Optimizely Classic Mobile

 - Optimizely X tvOS and Android TV Resources

-Here's our developer documentation, where you'll find code samples, full references for our SDKs, and getting started guides.
+Here's our developer documentation, where you'll find code samples, full references for our SDKs, and guides for getting started.

 Wondering what's changed?
-If you've been using Optimizely Classic Mobile, check out this article to compare our legacy product to Optimizely X Full Stack.
+If you've been using Optimizely Classic Mobile, check out this article to compare our legacy product to Full Stack.

-Learn more about the advantages of Optimizely X Mobile on our blog.
+Learn more about the advantages of Full Stack on our blog.

 Deciding to switch